Compilers Tutorials/Papers Libs/Sources Newsgroups FAQ Forums/Lists

 HTML documentation for FST Modula-2 [46KB]: Makes life easier, especially for beginners using Fitted Soft Modula-2.
 Simply converted to HTML, it's the original doc by Roger Carvalho.

-Modula-2 to Oberon [12KB]: This file is a tech report from ETH Zurich and is by Nicklaus Wirth.
-It can be freely distributed as long as it isn't modified in any way and notice is included stating that it isn't to be modified. some interesting facts about modula-2 (what is not so good about it etc.).
+Modula-2 to Oberon [12KB]: This file is a tech report from ETH Zurich written by Nicklaus Wirth.
+It can be freely distributed as long as it isn't modified in any way and notice is included stating that it isn't to be modified.
+Some interesting facts about Modula-2 (what is not so good about it etc.).

-Structure of Modula-2 programs [41KB]: description and introduction to modula-2 on 50 pages of text in rtf-format. found somewhere on the net. i didn't modify it, should i be violating anyones copyright, email me and i'll remove the text.
+Structure of Modula-2 programs [41KB]: description and introduction to Modula-2 on 50 pages of text in rtf-format.
+Found it somewhere on the net.
+I didn't modify it, should I be violating anyones copyright, email me and I'll remove it.

 Information on ISO Modula-2 is rare.
 That's why I offer 3 articles that are also available via FTP.
 The articles give a little background information on ISO Modula-2 and help to understand the differences between PIM and ISO.
 I also converted the original documents to pdf - the result doesn't look that good in Acrobat Reader but if you print the files the output looks good again (Seems to be a problem of Ghostscript which I used for the conversion).